polochamps/polochamps/README.md

 # About Me

 Hello there!
 I'm Paulo, a passionate BS IT Network and Cybersecurity student based in Manila, Philippines.
-Welcome to my digital hideaway, where I explore the constantly changing world of Information Technology and share my experiences through code and projects.
+Welcome to my digital hideaway, where I explore the changing world of Information Technology and share my experiences through code and projects.

 What I'm Into